Ad Blocker Detected

 - If you intend to reside in the United States with other students.
 You must get registration in the Student and Exchange Visitor System (SEVIS).

 - Transcripts, diplomas, degrees, or certificates from schools and colleges you attended.

-- Standardized test scores required by your U.S. school like IELTS or SAT.
+- Standardized test scores required by U.S schools like IELTS or SAT.

 7 – Your commitment to leave the United States upon completion of the course of study.

-8 – Bank statement to prove your financial situation is enough strong to bear your expenses.
+8 – Bank statement to prove your financial situation is enough to bear your expenses.

 9 – Prove if you have achieved any scholarship.

-10 – After completing visa interview you will get your visa within three weeks, in case of delay, you can contact to the US Embassy in your city.
+10 – After completing the visa interview you will get your visa within three weeks.
+In case of delay, you can contact the US Embassy in your city.

 How to Apply: